Man writing in class

 • Be children or grandchildren of Sutter Health or entity employees who have completed their introductory period with Sutter Health or its entities as of the application deadline date.
 Employment status will be verified through the official payroll system.

-• “Child,” for the purposes of this program and application, means an employee’s child, stepchild, legal ward or the child of an employee’s registered domestic partner.
+• “Children,” for the purposes of this program and application, means an employee’s child, stepchild, legal ward or the child of an employee’s registered domestic partner.

 • There is no age limit for applicants.